HaiminLuo/svox_t/README.md

 # svox_t
 Project Page: https://haiminluo.github.io/publication/artemis

-This repository contains a differentiable dynamic feature-level octree and renderer implementation as a PyTorch CUDA extension described in
+This repository contains a differentiable dynamic animatable volume and renderer implementation as a PyTorch CUDA extension described in

 ```
 Artemis: Articulated Neural Pets with Appearance and Motion Synthesis